anthonymashford/ANF/PoC/ANF-PoC.md

 ### Test Data:
 - Gather or generate representative test data that aligns with your workload characteristics.
 This data should be ready for upload or use during the PoC.

+<p id="VMs"></p>

-### Virtual Machines (VMs) or Infrastructure:
+### Virtual Machines (VMs):
-- Prepare the necessary VMs or infrastructure to generate the workload.
+- Prepare the necessary VMs host the workload.
 Ensure that these resources are properly configured, including network connectivity to the Azure NetApp Files volumes.

 ### Monitoring and Performance Measurement:
 - Determine the metrics you want to monitor and measure during the PoC, such as IOPS, throughput, and latency.
 Set up the appropriate monitoring and measurement tools to capture and analyse these metrics.